Bike Sizing Before Purchase

 process helped find the right bike for her.

-Bike sizing is done with a funny-looking contraption
+Bike sizing is done aboard a technical

-emulate any geometry and size.
 Coupled with the Retül 3D motion

 capture bike fitting technology, it's a powerful tool to test many